insight-cal/insight-cal.github.io/_pages/research.md

 # Research

-Our aim is to generate insights necessary in order to architect future computers that are more energy-efficient, capable, reliable, and secure.

-Please refer to [Prof Jog's website](https://adwaitjog.github.io/) for the publication list and other details.
+We are interested in all aspects of computer architecture with a special focus on performance, reliability, and security of heterogeneous architectures and accelerators.
+We aim to generate insights for architecting future computers that are more energy-efficient, capable, reliable, and secure.
+For more details, please refer to [Prof Jog's website](https://adwaitjog.github.io/).

-My research group is currently supported by the following research grants:
+Our research group is currently supported by the following research grants:

 1. [Google Research Scholar Award 2021](https://ai.googleblog.com/2021/04/announcing-2021-research-scholar.html)